-If growing your blog is one of your goals, these are the best blogging tools for 2020 to explode your blog growth.
-Using these tools helped my blog grow by over 4000% in 2019, from 700 page views a month to Mediavine numbers (25,000+ sessions in 30 days).
+If growing your blog is one of your goals, these are the best blogging tools for 2023 to explode your blog growth.
+Using these tools helped my blog grow by over 4000% in one year, from 700 page views a month to Mediavine numbers.
 Since starting to take my blog seriously this year, I have learned quite a bit about what all actually goes into blogging.

 Some of these tools are meant to help you learn.
 As you learn more, you can apply what you learn to your blog.
 Other tools are meant to help you grow.
 Some of them help you understand what is happening with your blog now so that you can correct anything that may be holding you back.
 Others help you write and create blog posts that get traffic.
 All of them can help your blog reach your goals for 2023 and beyond.

 Investing in your blog and business helps you grow.
 While I do not advocate going into debt, I do advocate investing in yourself and your business when you can afford it.
 If you are going to put money into something though, it helps to know that it is worth it.
 These resources are 100% worth it – and some of them are free!

 Looking for some one-on-one help to grow your blog?
 Want someone to answer your blogging questions?
 Sign up for one-on-one strategy session and coaching with me.